 Your small business may be chugging along just fine, but is it really growing?
-A 2017 survey found that 59% of businesses sought out credit options for expanding their business or pursuing a new opportunity.
-If you’re one of these businesses, you may want to look at your financial statements before you take on debt.
+A survey found that 59% of businesses were in fair or poor financial condition.
+If you’re one of these businesses, you may want to look at your financial statements.

 Although this may seem like a daunting task, understanding your balance sheet and income statement can be the first step in gaining more control over your small business’s finances.
 To start, you’ll want to break down the basics of each.

 Balance Sheet Basics